r3e-network/neo-rust-sdk/docs/SGX_GUIDE.md

-# SGX Support Guide - NeoRust v0.4.4
+# SGX Support Guide - NeoRust (updated for v0.5.2)
+> Note: This guide originated with v0.4.4; the SGX/no_std feature set remains the same.
+Use the latest published crate version in the snippets below.

 ## Overview

-NeoRust v0.4.4 introduces Intel SGX (Software Guard Extensions) support, enabling blockchain operations to run in secure enclaves with hardware-based security.
+NeoRust v0.5.2 continues to support Intel SGX (Software Guard Extensions), enabling blockchain operations to run in secure enclaves with hardware-based security.
 This feature provides `no_std` compatibility and enhanced security for sensitive operations like key management and transaction signing.

 ## Table of Contents